Skip to content Skip to footer navigation

 How to get rid of your old mattress

 How you can dispose of your old mattress will depend on where you live.
-While there are often more options for those residing in metropolitan areas, if you live in a regional or remote area you might find your options are limited.
+There are often more options for those residing in metropolitan areas and if you live regionally or remotely, you might find your options are limited.

 Dumping in landfill

-In many places, your only option might be to take your mattress straight to a tip (your local one might be referred to as a "waste transfer station" or a "resource recovery centre").
+In many places, your only option is to take your mattress straight to a tip (your local one might be referred to as a "waste transfer station" or a "resource recovery centre").

 You can take your mattress to one of these facilities and arrange for it to be dumped in landfill.
 Some tips charge for this (usually per mattress, ranging from around $12 to $80 each, depending on location and the size of the mattress), while others will take it off you for free.